SindenLightgun/SindenLightgunLinux/README.md

 git pull
 ```

-Re-Run setup is there were Sinden utility changes
+Re-run setup if there were Sinden utility changes.
+This should be able to be run anytime without negative affects.

 ```
 ./setup-retropie.sh